 What is surprising about Spamalot is how, despite no attempt at being an intellectual performance, they manage to make it so topical.
 The whole thing is jam-packed with references to pop culture and life in modern-day London.
 Director Christopher Luscombe has done a wonderful job at making the show personally engaging for its West End audience.

 The most important thing that can be said is simply how hilarious this production is.
 If embraced entirely by the audience, the silliness throughout is joyous to watch.
 This is theatre without any of the pretension.
 Even those who are usually adverse to musicals should see this show, it might just change their minds.

-Spamalot is on at Playhouse Theatre until 8th February 2014, for further information or to book visit here.
+Spamalot is at the Playhouse Theatre until 8th February 2014.
+For further information or to book visit the theatre’s website here.